EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 Write the four numbers down.
 The point of this step is the **ordering** of the optimizations, not the final figure.

+→ **Done when** you have the four measurements, in order, and you have seen the stale UI a wrong `v-memo` array produces.

 ### 5. `Teleport` — `src/components/AppModal.vue`